VASO-Coding-Challenge/SOTestingEnv/README.md

 This project aims to create a web-based coding platform specifically tailored for Science Olympiad programming events.

-For more information visit our wensites:
+Two COMP523 groups worked on this project.
+For more information visit our websites:

 - [Fall 2024 COMP523 E-Team](https://tarheels.live/eteam/)
 - [Spring 2025 COMP523 C-Team](https://tarheels.live/comp523teamc2025/)